 The Elizabeth and Nicholas Slezak Scholarship is a travelling scholarship to enable female graduates of the University to study French literature and/or language in France.

-Open to female University of Melbourne graduates of French studies who are:
+Open to University of Melbourne graduates who identify as female and are:

-- Enrolling in a Masters or PhD studying French language or literature and requires support to travel to and research in France
+- Enrolled in a Masters or PhD studying French language or literature and require support to travel and research in France

 - Current honours students doing short programs in France on terms breaks (to advance French language skills)